tellor-io/telliot-core/README.md

     Saved config 'endpoints' to ~/telliot/endpoints.yaml
     Saved config 'chains' to ~/telliot/chains.json

+To show the current configuration:

+    telliot config show

 ## Main Configuration File

 The main configuration file allows you to choose which network Telliot will interact with.